Turkey suspends trial of Saudi suspects in Khashoggi killing | Law-Order

 A Turkish court ruled Thursday to suspend the trial in absentia of 26 Saudis accused in the gruesome killing of Washington Post columnist Jamal Khashoggi and for the case to be transferred to Saudi Arabia.

+Kaghoggi, a United States resident who wrote critically about Saudi Crown Prince Prince Mohammed bin Salman, was killed on Oct.
+2, 2018, at the Saudi Consulate in Istanbul, where he had gone for an appointment to collect documents required for him to marry his Turkish fiancee, Hatice Cengiz.
+He never emerged from the building.

+Turkish officials alleged that Khashoggi was killed and then dismembered with a bone saw inside the consulate by a team of Saudi agents sent to Istanbul.
+The group included a forensic doctor, intelligence and security officers and individuals who worked for the crown prince's office.
+His remains have not been found.

-The decision comes despite warnings from human rights groups that turning the case over to the kingdom would lead to a cover up of the killing which has cast suspicion on Saudi Crown Prince Mohammed bin Salman.
+The Istanbul court's decision comes despite warnings from human rights groups that turning the case over to the kingdom would lead to a cover up of the killing which has cast suspicion on the crown prince.

+The move would pave the way to a resolution of tensions between the two regional heavyweights since the 2011 Arab Spring, including Turkey's support to Islamist movements like the Muslim Brotherhood, which Riyadh considers a terrorist group.
+Turkey also sided with Qatar in a diplomatic dispute that saw Doha boycotted by Bahrain, Egypt, Saudi Arabia and the United Arab Emirates.

-Last week, the prosecutor in the case recommended that the case be transferred to the kingdom, arguing that the trial in Turkey would remain inconclusive.
+Last week, the prosecutor in the case recommended that it be transferred to the kingdom, arguing that the trial in Turkey would remain inconclusive.
 Turkey's justice minister supported the recommendation, adding that the trial in Turkey would resume if the Turkish court is not satisfied with the outcome of proceedings in the kingdom.
 It was not clear however, if Saudi Arabia, which has already put some of the defendants on trial behind closed door, would open a new trial.

-Human rights advocates had urged Turkey not to transfer the case to Saudi Arabia.
+The court ruled to halt the trial in line with the Justice Ministry's "positive opinion," the private DHA news agency reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)